pop-os/python-apt/doc/source/library/apt_pkg.rst

         The section of the package, as specified in the record.
 The list of possible sections is defined in the Policy.
 This is a string.

+        .. deprecated:: 1.0

+            A package can have multiple versions with different sections, so the section information should be accessed from the version class.

     .. attribute:: version_list

         A list of :class:`Version` objects for all versions of this package